Here's how it works:

 - Send any emails on your behalf.

 - Do anything sketchy.
-It's a free service because it can be.

 How can I receive certain emails immediately?

 - Simply keep urgent emails in your Inbox (don't archive them).
 New replies to anything already in your Inbox will show up at the top of your Inbox immediately.

 - If you want to see replies sooner to an email you just sent, move the sent email to your Inbox.
 This works like the previous option.

 - If you need to check emails from a specific person, you can perform a search in Gmail for that contact or subject, instead of looking through your entire BatchedInbox label.